SuperKids Nutrition Guide to Packing Healthy for the Beach

 - Peanut butter and jelly is an old-time favorite with kids, but why not skip the jelly and add sliced banana sprinkled with cinnamon instead?

-- Pasta salad: Pasta salad is a great picnic choice because it is served cold.
+Pasta salad is a great picnic choice because it is served cold.
 Use whole-wheat pasta and add diced tomatoes, onion, red and green bell peppers, and grated carrots.
 Drizzle olive oil and balsamic vinegar over it.
 Grilled chicken would be a great addition to the pasta salad if craving a more filling meal.

-- Snack it up: Pair a couple snacks listed above for a non-traditional lunch.
+Pair a couple snacks listed above for a non-traditional lunch.
 Kids love options and making decisions so try a cheese, cracker, and fruit platter that will give them different options to pick from.
 The same can be done with a veggie platter.
 Cut up celery, carrots, broccoli, and bell peppers and offer a choice of dips such as hummus, bean dip, and ranch dip.

 Cool Healthy Beverages